An asymptotic distribution theory for Eulerian recurrences with applications: Extensions

 \subsubsection{Non-normal limit laws}

-Examples with the factor $1-v$ replaced by $1-sv$ in the derivative term of \eqref{Pnv-gen} and leading to non-normal limit laws can be considered and most of them are much simpler in expression.
+Concrete examples with the factor ``$1-v$'' replaced by ``$1-sv$'' in the derivative term of \eqref{Pnv-gen} and leading to non-normal limit laws also exist and most of them are much simpler in nature.
 For example, the following sequences all lead to geometric limit laws.